nielskee/draft-articles/TechnicalHiringPart2.md

 when building the tests, but you're not doing your organisation any favours by making tests excessive.
-Also be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and ultimately counterproductive.
+Also be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and counterproductive.

 Assessment of results should always be done by practicing developers who understand the type of good code you're looking for.
+Arrive at a view of how the candidate did by looking at the code, not just the results.
 Review in pairs again, and discuss what you're seeing.
 Make allowances for nerves and pressure.

 And one final point - if beat-the-clock coding challenges are appealing to you because you want people "working quickly" to meet